MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 <validation step="3e780a0f-ab1a-48d9-a0a0-996c526c7c12" />

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following:

-+ Used a template to provision an infrastructure.
+- Used a template to provision an infrastructure.
-+ Created and configure a Recovery Services vault.
+- Created and configure a Recovery Services vault.
-+ Configured Azure virtual machine-level backup.
+- Configured Azure virtual machine-level backup.
-+ Monitored Azure Backup.
+- Monitored Azure Backup.
-+ Enabled virtual machine replication.
+- Enabled virtual machine replication.

 ## Extend your learning with Copilot
 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.